 On Oct.
 9, 1971, Guy Lafleur played in his first NHL game.
 He picked up an assist as the Canadiens tied the Rangers 4-4 at the Forum to extend their opening night unbeaten streak to nine games (6-0-3).

 Exactly 11 years later, on Oct.
 9, 1982, Lafleur netted the 15th hat trick of his career and added two assists, as the Canadiens lost 8-7 to the visiting Chicago Blackhawks.

 Pete Mahovlich scored his second career hat trick on Oct.
 9, 1974, to lead the Canadiens to a 5-5 tie with the New York Islanders.
 The draw extended the team’s opening night unbeaten streak to 12 straight games (8-0-4).

 A Date Full of Firsts

 On Oct.
 9, 1974, Dave Keon scored a goal and added a pair of assists in the Toronto Maple Leafs’ 6-2 win over the Kansas City Scouts.
-He became the first player to ever scout 350 goals in Maple Leafs uniform.
+He became the first player ever to score 350 goals in a Maple Leafs uniform.
 He still sits third on the team’s all-time goals list with 365.

-Mark Howe became the first defenseman to score to two shorthanded goals in the same game on Oct.
+Mark Howe became the first defenseman to score two shorthanded goals in the same game on Oct.
 9, 1980.
-The two second-period shorties complete his first-ever hat trick, but his Hartford Whalers loss to the St. Louis Blues, 8-6.
+The two second-period shorties completed his first-ever hat trick, but his Hartford Whalers lost to the St. Louis Blues, 8-6.

 A Big Night in 1986